stepancheg/rust-protobuf/CONTRIBUTING.md

 ## Help wanted

-Most of all documentation is needed, any changes to rustdoc or markdown pages on github are welcome.
+Most of all documentation is needed, any changes to rustdoc or markdown pages on GitHub are welcome.